dgole/netFieldEvoV2/README.md

 python: The python code-base to run the model and plot the results.

-scripts_run: Scripts that run the models.
+scripts_run: Scripts (bash) that run the models.

-scripts_analysis: Scripts that make plots.
+scripts_analysis: Scripts (bash and python) that make plots.

 # Example Plots
 Time evolution plot: